marnuba/junior-emulator/README.md

 The kernal simply initialises and jumps to $8040.
 So this line loads the BASIC rom to $8000 (there is a header from 8000-803F)

+The address can also be an absolute address in hexadecimal in 0x... notation.

+e.g. ./jr256 hello.bin@0x001000

-It is possible to override the start address by having boot@1000 (say) in the line - which will cause it to jump to $1000.
+It is also possible to override the start address by having boot@1000 (say) in the line - which will cause it to jump to $1000.
 This address is in the 6502 space.

+e.g. ./jr256 hello.bin@0x001000 boot@1000

 To track calls and returns use the command line option 'track'